Sections

 Denise "Maz" Masalsky, Jay Nemquist, Greg Rapport,

-Frank Ruscitti, Tony Ruscitti and Al Lee Wyer.
+Frank Ruscitti, Tony Ruscitti, Peter Stratigakis and Al Lee Wyer.

 Recodified, amended, and adopted by the Bon Vivant League Owners at